cxnturi0n/traffic-analyzer/README.md

 ### Postgres queries
 Since the geometries are stored in the form of GeoJSON, fetching road geometries through a query is quite simple.
 For instance, to extract geometries related to Anderlecht, the following query is executed:
 ```
-SELECT ogc_fid AS road_id, ST_AsGeoJSON(wkb_geometry) AS polygons FROM anderlecht_streets;
+SELECT ogc_fid AS road_id, ST_AsGeoJSON(wkb_geometry) AS polygon FROM anderlecht_streets;
 ```
- The result of this query is an array of pairs that hold road IDs along with their corresponding polygons.
+ The result of this query is an array of pairs that hold road IDs along with their corresponding geometries.

 ### Postgres Javascript driver
 Postgis is an extension of Postgres so I could use the simple and well documented Javascript driver.
 To avoid opening a connection for each request, I used the out of the box connection pool provided by the driver itself.
 More details here: [postgres.databases.js](backend/src/databases/postgres.database.js).